The people at Covenant take delight in caring for their neighbors and several of the ways they try to show the love of Christ include:

 Partnering with the Daily Bread Community Food Pantry in Collegeville, PA

 Covenant oversees an ongoing food collection to provide support for needy families in our area.
 Because of God's generosity and grace, Covenant has been able to make monthly donations of about 100 lbs. to the food pantry.
 We invite everyone to participate by bringing nonperishable foods, paper goods and personal care items to the church; simply place them in the designated baskets near the entrances.
-In the past our Sonflower Girls ministry has assembled after school snack bags for children whose parents visit the pantry and our Women's Ministry has collected Christmas presents and special holiday food items for donation.
-Please see the pantry's wish list for other ways to help, or consider serving as a volunteer.
+Please see the pantry's website for other ways to volunteer.

 Partnering with the Keystone Opportunity Center in Souderton, PA